Philos 203: Proof and Definition in Aristotelian Epistemology

 Location: Dodd Hall 399

 The seminar will meet on Thursdays at 2:00 in Dodd Hall 399.
 The first meeting will be introductory.
-There is no reading assignment for the first meeting.
-I will make the readings available in electronic form where possible.
+Rey’s manuscript will be available in electronic form.
+The other readings will typically be available electronically as well.

 S/U students and auditors are welcome.
 You are welcome to attend the first meeting (or indeed a few meetings) in order to decide whether you are interested in coming regularly.